- +Today's Tides for Seedes Bank

 West going stream begins + 0450 Cobh HW (-0100 Dover)

 East going stream begins at -0120 Cobh HW (+0515 Dover)

-The external spring rate not exceeding 1 kn
+The external spring rate not exceeding 1 knot

-When the ebb is setting at maximum strength out of the harbour a west current begins off Hook Head.
-The junction of these two currents is well marked by rips that extend toward Swines Head.
-When the west current attains its maximum strength south of Hook Head the turbulent “Tower Race” is formed.
+When the ebb is setting at maximum strength out of the harbour, a west current begins off Hook Head.
+The junction of these two currents is well marked by rips that extend towards Swines Head.
+When the west current attains its maximum strength south of Hook Head, the turbulent ‘Tower Race’ is formed.
 This condition is exacerbated by opposing winds and becomes very difficult in gales.

 Inside the Waterford Harbour estuary: